isaacbill/DawitTest/README.md

 **Laravel Backend:**
-Start the Laravel development server: php artisan serve The backend API will be available at http://localhost:8000 **Angular Frontend:**
+Start the Laravel development server: php artisan serve The backend API will be available at http://localhost:8000 create a user in the users table and use B-crypt generator to generate encoded password use the details for basic Authentication
+**Angular Frontend:**
 Start the Angular development server: ng serve
 The frontend application will be available at http://localhost:4200